Irish republicanism: 1966–1969

-In the late 1960s, Irish political activists groups found parallels with their struggle against religious discrimination in the civil rights campaign of African Americans the US against racial discrimination.
+In the late 1960s, Irish political activist groups found parallels between their struggle against religious discrimination and the civil rights campaign of African Americans against racial discrimination in the US.
 Student leaders such a Bernadette Devlin McAliskey and Nationalist politicians such as Austin Currie tried to use non-violent direct action to draw attention to the blatant discrimination.
+Republicans, largely demilitarised at the time, engaged considerably with the civil rights campaign.
 By 1968, Europe as a whole was engulfed in a struggle between radicalism and conservativism.
 In Sinn Féin, the same debate raged.
 The dominant analysis was that Protestant Irishmen and women would never be bombed into a united Ireland.
 The only way forward was to have both sides embrace socialism and forget their sectarian hatreds.
 They resolved to no longer to be drawn into inter-communal violence.

-As a response to the civil rights campaign militant loyalist paramilitary groups started to emerge in the Protestant community.
+As a response to the civil rights campaign, militant loyalist paramilitary groups started to emerge in the Protestant community.
 The Ulster Volunteer Force (UVF) was the first.
 The UVF had originally existed among loyalist Ulster Protestants before World War I to oppose Home Rule.
 In the 1960s it was relaunched by militant loyalists, encouraged by certain politicians, to oppose any attempt to reunite Northern Ireland with the Republic of Ireland, which is how they saw any change in their status vis-a-vis Catholics.

 By mid-1969 the violence in Northern Ireland exploded.
 Consistent with their new political ideology, the IRA declined to intervene.
 By late August, the British government had to intervene and declare a state of emergency, sending a large number of troops into Northern Ireland to stop the intercommunal violence.
 Initially welcomed by some Catholics as protectors, later events such as Bloody Sunday and the Falls Road curfew turned many against the British Army.